Vice Chancellor, Student Affairs and Campus Life

 Executive Director, Residential Life

-For more than 15 years, he has led a multidisciplinary University clinic providing short-term psychotherapies, psychopharmacological services, community consultation, training and 24-hour crisis services.
+For more than 15 years, he has led a multidisciplinary university clinic providing short-term psychotherapies, psychopharmacological services, community consultation, training and 24-hour crisis services.
 Rockland-Miller is a trainer and consultant in areas including college mental health, clinical triage, suicide prevention and mental health care delivery; other clinical interests include crisis intervention, brief therapy and hospital-based treatment.
-He is currently principal investigator of a Substance Abuse and Mental Health Services Administration grant providing suicide prevention training on the UMass Amherst campus.
+He served as principal investigator of a Substance Abuse and Mental Health Services Administration grant providing suicide prevention training on the UMass Amherst campus.
 Prior to joining the university, he worked in mobile and hospital crisis intervention and inpatient psychiatry settings.

 As a lifelong New Englander, I was raised in Connecticut.
 Prior to moving to Massachusetts and coming to the university, I lived in New Hampshire for three years.
 I received my bachelor’s degree in elementary education from the University of Hartford and a Master’s degree in business administration from the University of Connecticut.
 I made a decision early on that I wanted to work in higher education and my entire career has been at either a university or college.
 When I originally came to the university I was going to stay for three years and move on.
 That was in 1982 and I am still here!
 I realized that the University of Massachusetts is a great place to work.
 There are so many opportunities for students, every year is different and every fall the campus is reenergized.
 I feel fortunate to be a part of this campus community.
 In my spare time I enjoy attending live music events, attending college sporting events and hiking, biking and playing tennis.
 I like to travel and recently returned from a cruise in Alaska.